 The art of memory is the art of attention: attending to the material wholly.
 Moreover, there must be effort and intent to remember.
 The possibility of forgetting the material, because of any of the previously mentioned reasons, will be greatly reduced.

 Solutions to use before a test

-Overlearn: Get to the point where you can say it “in your sleep”.
+Overlearn: Get to the point where you can say it “in your sleep.”
 Why?
 During an exam, anxiety increases.
 Anxiety can block the ability to recall what has been recently learned.
-Recalling what we have “overlearned” is much easier task and may be accomplished even when anxious.
+Recalling what we have “overlearned” is a much easier task and may be accomplished even when anxious.

 Review daily: At least 10 to 15 minutes each day go over notes from class.
 Carry study note card with you always; study them whenever you have the chance – like when you are waiting for a friend or standing in line.
 Why?
 It is practice for the test.
 After learning the material, you essentially “forget” it while doing other activities.
 By reviewing, you go through the process of activating and retrieving that idea.
 This strengthens the “pathway” to the ideas.
 Each time you “forget” and “retrieve,” you reinforce the pathway.
 Daily reviews work to promote recall.

 Say it out loud: Don’t review content just to read or listen to the material.
 Talk about the material.
 Bore your roommate or explain it to a study buddy.
 Why?
 A new and different memory of the material is constructed for each different method – seeing, hearing, saying, etc. The more memories, the better the chance of finding the information again in memory.

 Draw a picture or diagram: Make an outline, create an image or associate a technical word with its meaning.
 Why?
 When you translate ideas into diagrams, outlines, matrixes, or other formats, you decide what information to select and how to represent it.
 You remember decisions better than seeing and saying.
 You can more easily recall memories about decisions.